 The Group is a mobile virtual network operator ("MVNO") which is principally engaged in the provision of mobile phone services.
-The Group does not have its own telecommunications network infrastructure and its business mainly involves trading of airtime sourced from two mobile network operators ("MNOs") in Hong Kong and one MNO in the People's Republic of China ("the PRC"), and subsequently sold the airtime through different channels and in various forms to users, dealers or the MNOs.
+The Group does not have its own telecommunications network infrastructure and its business mainly involves the trading of the airtime sourced from two mobile network operators ("MNOs") in Hong Kong and one MNO in the People's Republic of China (the "PRC"), and subsequently sold the airtime through different channels and in various forms to users, dealers or MNOs.
 The Group's mobile phone services include "One Card Multiple Number" service and Hong Kong local mobile phone services.
-The Group also provides services including the resale of airtime to MNOs, telesales dealership services and other services.
+The Group also provides services of resale of airtime to MNOs, telesales dealership services and other services.

-Performance of the Group was weakened for the year ended 31 December 2014 comparing to the year ended 31 December 2013.
-The monthly average number of activated phone numbers decreased by approximately 44.0% to 106,773 in the year ended 31 December 2014 when compared to the year ended 31 December 2013 and the total number of activated phone numbers decreased by approximately 10.9% to 111,596 as of 31 December 2014 compared to 125,273 as of 31 December 2013.
+The performance of the Group was weakened for the year ended 31 December 2013 compared to 2012.
+The monthly average number of activated phone numbers decreased by approximately 19.5% to 190,833 in the year of 2013 when compared to 2012 and the total number of activated phone numbers decreased by approximately 47.0% to 125,273 as of 31 December 2013 compared to 236,550 as of 31 December 2012.